Nadine Leopold Shows Off Long, Lean Legs In Tiny Red Bikini On St. Barths Getaway

 Nadine Leopold has been soaking up the sun in Saint Barthélemy for the past week alongside her gal pals in celebration of fellow model Devon Windsor’s wedding.
 Luckily for her fans, the Victoria’s Secret Angel shared several photos of the fun so far.
 In a photo posted to Instagram on Monday evening, Nadine stunned in a tiny red bikini.

 The photo was tagged at Eden Rock in St. Barths.
-Nadine stood in ankle-deep gorgeous blue waters in front of a brown rock formation as the “golden hour” sun beamed down on her.
+Nadine stood in ankle-deep, gorgeous blue waters in front of a brown rock formation as the “golden hour” sun beamed down on her.
 She wore the tiniest triangle-shaped red bikini top with ties that wrapped around her neck and her back.
-The top put her flat tummy on full display, as she was snapped from a side angle.
+The top showed off her flat tummy, as she was snapped from a side angle.
 Nadine paired the bikini top with matching string bottoms that just barely covered her pert derriere and put her long, lean legs on full display.

 Nadine accessorized the swimwear look with a pair of black sunglasses.
-She rocked a no makeup look and her long, blond hair was pushed back in wet waves.
-She gently tugged on her bikini bottoms, further showing off her toned thighs, and bent one knee slightly as she looked off-camera.
+She rocked a no-makeup look and her long, blond hair was pushed back in wet waves.
+For the capture, she gently tugged on her bikini bottoms, further showing off her toned thighs, and slightly bent one knee as she looked off-camera.

 Nadine’s post garnered over 8,000 likes and 60 comments.